I do not use LLMs or other AI tools for my indexing process or services provided to my clients.

 "The Secret Lives of Indexers" by Judith Pascoe (Key Words: 21:90–95)

-Private training courses and workshops
+Private taining courses and workshops

 “Indexing Books as a Career” MOOC free course by Sylvia Coates